 Gas, Electricity, Cable, and Internet

 You require gas and electricity, cable, and internet as much as you need the driver’s license.
 Those are the things you will use on a daily basis, whether you’re relocating to a new city alone or with loved ones.
 So, when relocating, don’t forget to transfer your electric services and avoid unpacking in a home without heat and electricity.
 The same goes for cable and the Internet.
 We are highly dependent on the Internet, so living without it, even for a short period, sounds unimaginable.
 Having to unpack and be deprived of watching Netflix at the end of a long day seems unbearable.

 Magazine and Catalog Subscriptions, Organizations and Clubs

 Do you have a subscription for a TV guide or maybe a National Geography magazine?
 Reading your favorite monthly magazines can help you avoid relocation depression, so you wouldn’t want to lose those when you are switching houses.
 That’s why it is crucial to update your info.
 Most of the magazines have an option of online updates.
 And if not, you can always call their customer service and ask for an adjustment of location in your delivery details.

 Are you a UNICEF donator?
 Maybe a member of a club or organization?
 Anyways, you receive a monthly subscription in the mail.
 Make sure that you notify them as well.
-If you are a part of a local organization that doesn’t have a website, call them and update them on your location must be on your relocating to another state checklist.
+If you are a part of a local organization that doesn’t have a website, calling and updating them on your location must be on your relocating to another state checklist.